Dotbusters

-The Dotbusters was a Hinduphobic hate group active in Jersey City, New Jersey from 1975 to 1993 that attacked and threatened Indian Americans, particularly Indians in the fall of 1975.
-The name originated from the fact that traditional Hindu women and girls wear bindis on their foreheads.
+The Dotbusters was a hate group active in Jersey City, New Jersey, United States, from 1975 to 1993 that attacked and threatened Indian Americans, particularly Hindu Americans in the fall of 1975.
+The term "dot" in "Dotbusters" originates from the bindi, a traditional forehead mark worn by Indian women.

 Background

 A Bindi is a coloured dot or a sticker worn in the center of the forehead, mostly by women from Dharmic communities like Hindus, Sikhs, Buddhists, and Jains.

+History

 In July 1987, they had a letter published in The Jersey Journal stating that they would take any means necessary to drive the Indians out of Jersey City: